Connect with 2 billion WhatsApp users via messages and templates.

 Success!
 You are now ready to connect a Twilio.WhatsApp source to your Airy Core instance 🎉

-We cover both options in this document.
+We cover both options in this section.

 You connect connect a Twilio.WhatsApp source by sending a request to the Channels endpoint.